-An associate in applied science degree can be earned in Computer Information Science with major concentrations in Computer Programming or Microcomputer Specialist.
+An associate in applied science degree can be earned in Computer Information Science with major concentrations in Software Development, Cyber Security, Mobile App Development, APP Development with Swift, or Microcomputer Specialist.
 To receive an associate in applied science degree, students must complete General Education core requirements, Computer Information Science core requirements, and additional courses to satisfy the requirements in the chosen area of concentration.
-Students completing Computer Information Science core requirements, all courses in a particular area of concentration, as well as CIS 146, ENG 101, MTH 100, and SPH 106 or 107 will be awarded a program certificate.